spark-submit script in Spark’s

 for applications that involve the REPL (e.g. Spark shell).

 Alternatively, if your application is submitted from a machine far from the worker machines (e.g.

 locally on your laptop), it is common to use

 cluster mode to minimize network latency between

 the drivers and the executors.
-Currently only YARN supports cluster mode for Python applications.
+Currently, standalone mode does not support cluster mode for Python

 For Python applications, simply pass a